Logmanager documentation

 Logmanager is delivered as an OVA file for VMWare or as a virtual VHDX disk Microsoft Hyper-V.

-Configuring a IP address
+Configuring an IP address

-• Decide on the network information that you will need, for example 192.168.1.29 and mask 255.255.255.0 using a gateway located at 192.168.1.1.
+• for example IP 192.168.1.29 and mask 255.255.255.0, using a gateway located at 192.168.1.1.

 • Open a virtual console from your VM software.